elisedaurio/naughts_oughts/README.md

     - Timed exercises like this aren't good candidates for unit testing/integration testing.
         - I'd argue you can easily do this, if you're consistently using the language and framework.
             - I'm a casual polyglot who speaks in several different scripting languages, I'm not really what I'd consider an expert of any of them.
 But I can utilize nearly any of them to fairly useful effect.
-            - I most recently developed in HCL with Terraform.
+            - I most recently developed in HCL for Terraform.
 - I wanted to dynamically select the first player, between the CPU and the human.
     - This didn't really work out the way I wanted it to work out in the end.
 That's okay, but still frustrating.
     - I think if I hadn't felt the time pressure, I would have continued down the path I was on, but ended up refactored some pieces instead.